 APPLIED GS NOTES

-For example, every current topic covers the central issue, background or context, problems, solutions, implications and the way forward.
+For example, every current affairs topic covers the central issue, background or context, problems, solutions, implications and the way forward.

 MCQs & DESCRIPTIVE QUESTIONS